jrs-coding-school/mysql-camp/3-create-database/index.md

 The data for your application will live in tables.
 These tables, in turn, live inside a database.
 MySQL can house many databases, each containing many tables (among other things).

 Creating database is pretty simple.
-Let's create a database named `test_db`:
+Let's connect to the MySQL server using the mysql client and create a database named `test_db`:

 ```
 mysql> CREATE DATABASE test_db;
 ```

-Before you can _use_ the database, you must select it:
+Before you can _use_ the database, you must select it using `use`.
+Ha!:

 ```
 mysql> USE test_db;